Explainable Bayesian Optimization: Experimental Setup

-We use the three-Cs evaluation metrics from the XAI literature for evaluating TNTRules~\cite{10.1145/3583558}.
+We use the three evaluation metrics suitable for our use case from the Co-12 properties to evaluate TNTRules~\cite{10.1145/3583558}: correctness, completeness, and compactness.

-\textbf{Correctness}: Measures the correctness of explanations concerning the model, i.e., Fidelity.
-Traditional Fidelity measures for decision boundaries are unsuitable for continuous distributions, so we use a sampling-based approach.
-Let $\mathbf{N}$ be the number of uniformly sampled points from rule antecedents.
-Define $F(x)$ as a function returning 1 for GP prediction of $N_i$ lying within the rule consequent bounds and 0 otherwise.
-The mean fidelity, $\bar{F}$, is computed as $\bar{F} = \frac{1}{N} \sum_{i=1}^{N} F(x_i)$.
+\textbf{Correctness}: Measures the correctness of explanations with respect to the model (also called fidelity).
+Traditional decision boundary fidelity measures are inappropriate for continuous distributions, so we use a sampling-based approach.
+Let $\mathbf{N}$ be the number of uniformly sampled points from the rule antecedents.
+Define $F(x)$ as a function that returns 1 if the GP prediction of $N_i$ is within the bounds of the rule consequent and 0 otherwise.
+The mean fidelity, $\bar{F}$, is computed as $\bar{F} = \frac{1}{N} \sum_{i=1}^{N} F(x_i)$ where $x_i \in \mathbf{X}$.
+High correctness ensures that the explanations are reliable and can be trusted by the users.
+In practical terms, the expert can depend on these suggestions to make adjustments that agree with the learned model and are not based on erroneous or misleading information.

-\textbf{Compactness}: Measures global rule set size ($|\boldsymbol{\rho}|$) to determine how large the rule set is and that directly correlates to the effort needed to understand it.
+\textbf{Compactness}: Measures the global size of the ruleset ($|\boldsymbol{\rho}|$) (Sec.~\ref{sssec:rulerank}) to determine how large the ruleset is, which is directly related to the effort required to understand it.
+The practical benefit of compactness is that it makes the explanations accessible and actionable.
+Users are more likely to utilize insights that are easy to understand.
+Compact explanations would reduce cognitive load, making it easier for experts to quickly grasp and act on recommendations without extensive analysis.

-\textbf{Completeness}: Evaluates to which extent the explanations cover all essential features for the use case.
-Specifically, we calculate the ratio of hyperparameters present in the longest rule of the explanations and the number of hyperparameters of the problem ($\frac{|\rho_{\dashv}|_{max}}{|p|}$).
+\textbf{Completeness}: Measures how well input parameters are represented in a rule.
+It is the ratio of the parameters represented in the longest rule in a set to the total number of input parameters. ($\frac{|\rho_{\dashv}|_{max}}{|p|}$) (Sec.~\ref{sssec:ruleconst}).
+Completeness ensures that the explanation is completely describing all parameters of the problem.
+For practical purposes, the explanations should offer recommendations that consider all parameters without ignoring any.
+This is crucial for ensuring that no significant aspect of the tuning process is ignored, potentially leading to clear explanations.